AriaMinaei/Griddify/README.md

 Firstly, thank you for wanting to contribute!
 If you have any features/improvements in mind, or if something isn't working, just open an [issue](./issues).

+## Compatibility with CS4/5/6

+We're working on a CS6 version, and it might be possible to get it working with CS4/5.
+Track the progress in [this issue](https://github.com/pixana/griddify/issues/4).

 ## Development

 PRs are more than welcome!
 Griddify depends on [photoshopjs-core](https://github.com/AriaMinaei/photoshopjs-core) to command photoshop and also on [photoshopjs-panel](https://github.com/AriaMinaei/photoshopjs-panel) to create the interface of the panel.
 These projects currently only support the requirements of Griddify, and they'll be further developed as we work on Griddify and a couple of other Photoshop panels, which means if you wanna add a feature to Griddify, you probably gonna have to take a look at those too.